quobly-sw/qpe-toolbox/README.md

    See the tutorials on [`building_circuits`](examples/building_circuits.py), [`performance_mps`](examples/performance_mps.py)
     and [`hyperoptimization`](examples/hyperoptimization.py) for an introduction on circuit simulation with `quimb`.

-5. Run QPE: in the `estimation` module, chose between
+5. Run QPE: in the `estimation` module, choose between

    5.1.
 Textbook QPE: see the corresponding tutorial [`textbook_qpe`](examples/textbook_qpe.py).